THE VOLGA GERMANS IN PORTLAND

 Three of Gottlieb and Anna Marie's eleven children were born in Russia.

-In 1890, the Weber's are living in lower Albina near the Willamette River on the north side of Russell Street between Goldsmith and the railroad.
-This location was in the Brendles Addition adjacent to the Albina railroad shops.
-Anna Maria's parents lived nearby on the south side of Elliott two lots east of Helm.
-It is possible that the Weber family home was damaged or destroyed during the flood of 1894.
+In 1890, the Webers were living in lower Albina, near the Willamette River, on the north side of Russell Street, between Goldsmith and the railroad.
+This location was in the Brendles Addition, adjacent to the Albina railroad shops.
+Anna Maria's parents lived nearby on the south side of Elliott, two lots east of Helm.
+It is possible that the Weber family's home was damaged or destroyed during the 1894 flood.

-In 1910, the Weber's are living at 687 Oregon Street (now 1915 NE Oregon Street) and Gottlieb is working as a laborer.
-Around 1915, Gottlieb began working as a gardner according to Portland City Directories.
+In 1910, the Webers lived at 687 Oregon Street (now 1915 NE Oregon Street), and Gottlieb was working as a laborer.
+Around 1915, Gottlieb began working as a gardener, according to Portland City Directories.

 Gottlieb and Anna Marie Weber Family